Yelena Belova

-Yelena Belova (Еле́на Бело́ва) is a fictional character appearing in American comic books published by Marvel Comics.
+Yelena Belova (Еле́на Бело́ва) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Devin Grayson and artist J. G. Jones, the character appeared as a sketch in Marvel Knights: Wave 2 Sketchbook #1 (January 1998) before debuting a year later in the second volume of Inhumans #5 (January 1999) by writer Paul Jenkins and artist Jae Lee.

 Trained as an assassin in the Russian-based Red Room, Belova became the second modern-era character to use the Black Widow moniker, after Natasha Romanova.
 Originally sent to kill Romanova, the two became allies and have since worked together.
 Belova also became a version of Super-Adaptoid as a member of Hydra and A.I.M., before being freed and adopting the codename White Widow.
 Belova has been part of various teams and organisations including S.H.I.E.L.D. and the Thunderbolts.

-Florence Pugh portrays the character in the Marvel Cinematic Universe (MCU) in the films Black Widow (2021), Thunderbolts* (2025), and the Disney+ miniseries Hawkeye (2021) and Marvel Zombies (2025).
-Pugh's version is depicted as the adopted sister of Natasha Romanoff / Black Widow, and the adopted daughter of Alexei Shostakov and Melina Vostokoff.
+Florence Pugh portrays the character in the Marvel Cinematic Universe (MCU) in the films Black Widow (2021), Thunderbolts* (2025) and Spider-Man: Brand New Day (2026), and the Disney+ television series Hawkeye (2021) and Marvel Zombies (2025).
+Pugh's version is depicted as the adopted sister of Natasha Romanoff / Black Widow, and the adopted daughter of Alexei Shostakov / Red Guardian and Melina Vostokoff.